-The Nebraska Equal Opportunity Commission will hold its regularly scheduled Commission meeting on January 20, 2017.
-The meeting will begin at approximately 9:00 a.m. and it will be held at the State Office Building, Liquor Control Commission Hearing Room, 1st Floor, Lincoln, NE at 9:00 a.m.
+The Nebraska Equal Opportunity Commission will hold its regularly scheduled Commission meeting on Friday, September 20, 2019.
+The meeting will be held at the Nebraska State Office Building, Liquor Control Commission Hearing Room, 1st Floor, Lincoln, NE at 9:00 a.m.

 Meetings & Hearings

 The Nebraska Equal Opportunity Commission meets once a month.
 During the meetings, the Commission hears public comment; rules on cases dealing with age, public accommodations, and housing; votes on administrative closures, and handles agency business.
 The meetings are open to the public and follow the rules of the Public Meetings Act.

 The public is invited to attend Commission meetings and may address the Commissioners on non-case related matters during the public input portion of the meeting.
 Comments are limited to five minutes per person.